tubepress/tubepress/readme.txt

 * Changes default thumb width from 33% to 32% (helps with IE)

 = 1.5.5 RC1 =
-* New features
-          o “Favorites” mode now displays up to 500 videos o “Search” mode now can return up to 1,000 videos o New mode: videos for mobile phones o New mode: most-viewed videos from today, this week, this month, or all time o Customize the order of galleries by view-count, rating, relevance, or date-updated o Randomize thumbnails (most videos come with 4 thumbnails, this option will mix it up for each pageload) o Filter “racy” videos from galleries
+* "Favorites" mode now displays up to 500 videos
+* "Search" mode now can return up to 1,000 videos
+* New mode: most-viewed videos from today, this week, this month, or all time
+* Customize the order of galleries by view-count, rating, relevance, or date-updated
+* Randomize thumbnails (most videos come with 4 thumbnails, this option will mix it up for each pageload)
+* Filter "racy" videos from galleries
-          o Option to show a video’s category in its metadata
+* Option to show a video’s category in its metadata

-* Under the hood
-          o All access to TubePressVideo member variables is now done through getters o All HTML is generated via PEAR's HTML_Template_IT package
+* All access to TubePressVideo member variables is now done through getters
+* All HTML is generated via PEAR's HTML_Template_IT package

 = 1.5.2 =
 * Fixes a fatal error upon plugin activation in some PHP installations